spy16/spy16.github.io/content/posts/til-kafka.md

 ## Topic & Partitions

 * Topic is a logical grouping of partitions.
-But a partition is the storage unit in Kafka.
+But a partition is the storage unit in Kafka [^1]
 * Producer can decide which partition to publish to by explicitly setting the partition on the message.
 * If producer does not set or sets `PartitionAny`, round-robin is used starting with an arbitrary partition.
 * `offset` is maintained per partition and is a monotonically increasing number starting from 0. (new-id=last-id +1)